Ecological systems in a modeling perspective: Introduction

 Since the extinction state is absorbing, the stochastic logistic equation has no stationary distribution.
 However, conditioning on non-extinction gives a stationary solution and this distribution is called a quasi-stationary solution.
 If the quasi-stationary solution is approximately normal, then the expected time to extinction might be very long.
 In these cases, the quasi-stationary solution might describe the phenomenon that we are observing well.
 If the deterministic carrying capacity is sufficiently large, then the quasi-stationary population size becomes approximately normally distributed with mean at its deterministic carrying capacity, cf. N{\aa}sell (2001) and Renshaw (2011) .

-The logistic equation is, however, not the only equation that exhibits normally distributed stationary or quasi-stationary solutions that could fit census data generated in chemostat situations.
+The logistic equation is, however, not the only equation that exhibits normally distributed stationary solutions or quasi-stationary solutions that could fit census data generated in chemostat situations.
 A standard technique in model selection is the use of methods that penalize the number of parameters in the model (including the intercept and the variance), see e.g. Burnham and Anderson (2002) .

 Penalizing the number of parameters means penalizing contributions from second derivatives (Hastie and Tibshirani (1990) ).
 That is, nonlinearities are penalized.
 Consequently, the correct model is penalized if the model that generated the data is nonlinear.
 The principle is that a nonlinear model including more parameters must produce a significantly better fit than a linear model to be justified from data.
-A convenient tool for doing this that has many good properties (Burnham and Anderson (2002) ) is the Akaike (1973) criterion.
+A convenient tool for doing this that has many good properties (Burnham and Anderson (2002) ) is the Akaike (1973) Information Criterion (AIC).
 There are obviously many other ways to rank models with respect to data, too.
-Some examples are cross-validation and running-means (Hastie and Tibshirani (1990) and Green and Silverman (1994) ).
+A related method is the Bayesian Information Criterion (BIC), cf. Schwartz (1978) .
+Other examples are cross-validation and running-means (Hastie and Tibshirani (1990) and Green and Silverman (1994) ).

 Since the available data is usually limited in ecology, it sounds relevant to ask what data sets justify nonlinear models and in what way population size matter in this context.
 We want to keep the models that we use for generating our data as isolated as possible.
 Therefore, the natural noise that is generated by the assumption that we have a finite population size remains the only noise that we add to our models here.